Impulse control disorders (ICDs) are based on having extreme urges and failing to resist acting on them.

 One or more medicines may be needed.
 It may take some time to find the right ones.
 They are used to balance the chemicals in your brain.
 The most common are antidepressants, but others can be used.

-Counseling or therapy may be done individually or in a group.
-Therapy will help to cope with underlying problems that contribute to ICD.
-It is also useful for changing and adapting behaviors that are destructive.
-Common approaches include:
+Therapy may be done alone or in a group.
+It will help you to cope with problems that contribute to ICD.
+It also helps you change how you react to urges.

 National Institute of Mental Health